Gordon Hayward: Personal life

 Hayward is the son of Jody and Gordon Scott Hayward.
 He has a twin sister, Heather, who played tennis for Butler University.

-Hayward is married.
-In 2015, his wife Robyn gave birth to the couple's first daughter.
-In July 2016, the couple's second daughter was born.
-In January 2019, the couple's third daughter was born.
-In September 2020, the couple's first son was born, while Hayward was in the NBA Bubble.

-Hayward is a Christian.
-Hayward has said, “...
-I am playing for the glory of God.
-It makes life easier.
-It takes a lot of pressure off of you.
-My inspiration first and foremost always has to be God.
-I play every game for Him and after that my inspiration is my family.”

-In 2017, Dick's Sporting Goods' NBA Jersey Report listed Hayward's jersey as the 13th best selling in the league.
+In 2014, Hayward married Robyn Van Vliet.
+They have four children: three daughters (born in 2015, 2016, and 2019) and a son born in 2020.
+Their son was born while Hayward was in the NBA Bubble.

+Hayward is a Catholic and has said that he plays basketball "for the glory of God."
+Specifically, he became Catholic in 2024.
+He was formally received by Archbishop Timothy Broglio at the church of San Sebastiano fuori le mura in Rome.

+In Butler, Hayward started in a dual degree program for computer engineering and physics.
+He later shifted to a math major but left early to pursue his NBA career.

+Advertising

 In 2018, Hayward signed an endorsement deal with Chinese sports footwear and apparel company Anta.
-As part of the deal, Hayward will debut a signature shoe line.
+As part of the deal, Hayward would debut a signature shoe line.
 Hayward previously had endorsement deals with Peak and Nike.

 Hayward appeared in advertisements for Unilever's line of men's bodycare products during the 2018 NCAA Division I men's basketball tournament.

 Esports and games

 Hayward is interested in video games and named League of Legends as his favorite esport.
-Hayward also is active in mobile games such as Clash Royale, where he created a clan inviting friends and fans to compete and socialize.
+Hayward also is active in mobile games such as Clash Royale, where he created a clan inviting friends and fans to compete and socialize, and he is an investor in mobile gaming esports organization Tribe Gaming.
 In October 2018, League of Legends developer Riot Games released an animated commercial in support of Hayward's recovery from an ankle injury while playing for the Boston Celtics.
 Hayward has appeared in commercials for the IGN Pro League and played StarCraft II during IGN Pro League 3 in 2011.
 Hayward has esports and gaming endorsements with HyperX, Xfinity, and AutoFull.
 On August 9, 2019, he signed an honorary lifetime contract for Hupu, a Chinese League of Legend Teams as its midlaner.

 Hayward is a fan of chess.
 He started playing against his mother when he was young, and he returned to playing during the COVID-19 pandemic.
 In July 2022, he joined Chess.com as a streaming partner under the username "gdhayward" on Twitch.

+Movie Production

+In 2023, Hayward's production company, Whiskey Creek Productions, released its first feature film, Notice to Quit, a drama starring Michael Zegen.
+Hayward is listed as one of the executive producers of the film alongside Simon Hacker.
+He spent time in the Skywalker Ranch for the movie's post-production.
+Hayward also started a movie distribution company.